|

 cannibalism were at particular risk, and the

+legend appears to have reinforced this practice as taboo.
 The Wendigo is part of the traditional belief systems of various Algonquian-speaking tribes in the northern

 United States and Canada, most notably the Ojibwa/Saulteaux, the Cree, and the Innu/Naskapi/Montagnais.[4]